Chart Color Schemes

 The level of general health in Kleinton is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Kleinton demonstrates above-average health outcomes with a low prevalence of common health conditions among its general population, although this is higher than the national average for older and at-risk cohorts.
-Approximately 58% of Kleinton's total population (1,462 people) has private health cover, compared to 51.0% in the rest of Queensland.
+Kleinton exhibits above-average health outcomes with a low prevalence of common health conditions among its general population, although higher than the national average for older and at-risk cohorts.
+The rate of private health cover is very high in Kleinton, at approximately 58% of the total population (around 1,367 people), compared to 51.5% across the Rest of Queensland.

-Mental health issues and asthma are the most common medical conditions in the area, affecting 9.7% and 8.5% of residents respectively.
-A total of 71.1% of Kleinton's residents claim to be completely clear of medical ailments, compared to 65.3% across the rest of Queensland.
-The area has 14.4% of residents aged 65 and over (360 people), which is lower than the 18.8% in the rest of Queensland.
-Health outcomes among seniors require more attention than those for the broader population.
+Mental health issues and asthma are the most common medical conditions in Kleinton, affecting 9.7 and 8.5% of residents respectively.
+A total of 71.1% of residents claim to be completely free from medical ailments, compared to 65.3% across the Rest of Queensland.
+As of October 2021, Kleinton has 14.4% of its residents aged 65 and over (337 people), which is lower than the 18.8% in the Rest of Queensland.
+Health outcomes among seniors in Kleinton present some challenges that require more attention than those for the broader population.

 Frequently Asked Questions - Health